alessio-locatelli/benchmark-datetime/README.md

 - Use Python `datetime` module for manipulating dates and times.
 - Use Python `datetime` module, `udatetime` or `Pydantic` for parsing.

-`pendulum` and `arrow` can be many times slower.
+`pendulum` and `arrow` can be several times slower.
 Use third-party packages if you need additional functionality for manipulating dates, and a possible performance overhead can be ignored, and you are not going to implement these helper functions with a standard library.

 ## Results